sheetbase/cli_v1/README.md

 - `projectName`: Name of the project, auto default.
 - `resource`: Resource to create the project with, default to theme **blank_angular**.
 - `-i,--install`: Install npm packages.
-- `-s,--setup`: Run setup command.
+- `-m,--no-setup`: Do not run setup command.

 ### Setup